Code-Institute-Submissions/Full-Stack-Frameworks-with-Django-Milestone-Project-3/README.md

 - Removing book(s) from cart
 - Secure online payment

-From the perspective of the website vendor or operator, Library's goal is to offer a good experience when updating the website in a simple and effective way by using user functions in addition to the following:
+From the perspective of the website seller or operator, Library's goal is to offer a good experience when updating the website in a simple and effective way by using user functions in addition to the following:

 - Log as Admin/Superuser
 - Add, modify or delete item(s)/book(s):